Join MIPI

 • Protocol adaptation layers (PALs) that map protocols to A-PHY's A-Packet format for transmission over A-PHY.
 Current PALs include MIPI PAL/CSI-2, PAL/DSI-2, PAL/eDP-DP, PAL/ETH, PAL/GPIO v1.0, PAL/I2C and PAL/SPI.
 An additional PAL to support the emerging I3C interface is targeted for the future.

 • MIPI Camera Service Extensions (CSE) and Display Service Extensions (DSE) enable functional safety capabilities required for ADAS, self-driving and other applications, as well as high-bandwidth digital content protection (HDCP) as required for display applications.
-Additional security features will be added through future releases of CSE and DSE and the forthcoming MIPI Security Framework.
+Additional security features for camera were added in CSE v2.0 and to the forthcoming MIPI Security Framework.

 MASS helps address functional safety over heterogeneous protocols and numerous topologies, including daisy-chaining.
 System-level engineers can use this architecture to build systems that meet ASIL (Automotive Safety Integrity Level) requirements at any level, from ASIL B to ASIL D.